 Manipulation through Tears:

 This one is unique, at least in our household.
-See Marc doesn’t feel sadness like most people.
+See David doesn’t feel sadness like most people.
 He lacks empathy.
 He was born without it.
 If he cries, it is because that is what his analysis of the situation tells him is appropriate as a response.
 Sad isn’t it?

 Yet, try as he might, he will attempt to use tears and “crying” to get what he wants.
 I think that all children do this to some extent, but we didn’t experience it very much with our other 4 children.

 [box type=”info”] Don’t let tears sway you.
 I know some families with the philosophy, “if it isn’t broken or bleeding, it doesn’t need tears.”
 Tears are not an advantage in our house.
 We know they aren’t real, so we remove them from the equation.[/box]

 A very popular tactic for David is throwing a tantrum.
 The days are rare when we don’t have a tantrum.
 Some days they may only last a few minutes, other days they may last for hours.
 Each one is a cry for attention.
 A cry for help and understanding.
 In some cases, it is how he communicates his feelings.
 He knows that no matter how rough the tantrum, no matter how loud the screams and other behaviors, we will still love him.